iskandr/parakeet/README.md

 How does it work?
 ====
 Your untyped function gets used as a template from which multiple *type specializations* are generated (for each distinct set of input types).
 These typed functions are then churned through many optimizations before finally getting translated into native code.
-For more information about the project either check out our [HotPar slides](https://www.usenix.org/conference/hotpar12/parakeet-just-time-parallel-accelerator-python) from last year or contact the [main developer](http://www.rubinsteyn.com).
+For more information about the project you can watch the [Parakeet presentation](https://vimeo.com/73895275) from this year's  PyData Boston, look at the [HotPar slides](https://www.usenix.org/conference/hotpar12/parakeet-just-time-parallel-accelerator-python) from last year or contact the [Alex Rubinsteyn](http://www.rubinsteyn.com).